outdreamer/build-a-cure-1/docs/problem_solving_automation.md

   III.
 Solve problem with solution function selection

+    - lets say youve derived a network of possible functions to achieve a certain goal
+      - how do you choose whether to narrow it down further or accept this level of variance in your solution set, requiring a context to select a particular function from the set?
+      - if its unclear whether an alternative metric/metric value is optimal (metrics or metric values are similar & differences arent clearly relevant to goal) thats a good candidate network for postponing the selection to selection demand time

     - for each problem dimension, there is a set of functions that can reduce the problem dimension to a point, by finding the formula for the shape of that problem dimension (like a line)

       - there are many ways to build a formula for a line, but the best ways usually: